HIPERFIT/hiperfit.github.com/studentprojects.md

 HIPERFIT.
 For more information about the possibilities, please talk to the appropriate contact persons.

+### Project: OpenMP backend for data-parallel functional programming language

+As part of its research into parallel functional programming, HIPERFIT has developed a programming language, Futhark, and an optimising compiler.
+This project is about developing a compiler backend that generates code using [OpenMP](http://en.wikipedia.org/wiki/OpenMP) to achieve multi-core CPU parallelism.

 ### Project: Structural Description Language

 As part of its research into parallel functional programming, HIPERFIT